Learn About WIC Service Locations

 WIC offices and clinics can also be found in many community centers.
 The benefit of community centers is that they can better serve the needs of their particular local community.
 For example, one community may require more nutrition knowledge.
 Thus, while a local WIC office may provide other assistance benefits, the community center can focus more efforts and funding toward nutrition education instead of tools such as breast pumps.
 Alternatively, a center can provide more resources, such as support groups and phone apps for breastfeeding women.

-Learn more about the assistance available at community centers by downloading our comprehensive guide.
+Learn more about the assistance available at community centers by downloading our helpful guide.

 What services are offered at tribal locations?